Posters For The People

 During the 1930s and 1940s, the government-supported Works Progress Administration (WPA) employed thousands of citizens, including hundreds of out-of-work artists.
 From 1935 to 1943, the WPA Poster Division was responsible for designing, printing, and distributing millions of posters to raise awareness about public issues and civic life.
 Unfortunately, the government did not keep a central record of these graphic artworks.

+The largest public collection is housed at the Library of Congress, which has cataloged slightly more than 900 posters, a number the U.S. government deems is satisfactory for their records.
 With more than 35,000 designs created and two million posters printed, the majority of the WPA posters are scattered in other collections across the country or lost.
 Since there is no central historical steward of these artifacts, it’s hard to know exactly how many may still exist.

 Posters for the People searches private and public holdings to create the most comprehensive Web-based database of known posters - a living archive.
 We preserve our American graphic design heritage through research, outreach, site visits, photography, and archiving.